 “All we can do now is handle our business.
 The dominoes kind of fell into place where we have the chance to have that conversation if we can win another game.”

-Games to keep an eye on Saturday are No. 22 Boise State at Nevada, the ACC Championship Game, Big Ten Championship Game, Pac-12 Championship Game between No. 8 Stanford and No. 16 UCLA and No. 18 Texas' game at No. 6 Kansas State.
+BCS relevant games to keep an eye on Saturday are No. 20 Boise State at Nevada, the ACC Championship game, Big Ten Championship game, Pac-12 Championship game between No. 8 Stanford and No. 16 UCLA and No. 18 Texas’ game at No. 6 Kansas State.